vitor-martini/vitor-martini/README.md

 <h1 align="center">Hi there!
 I'm Vitor Martini. </h1>
 ⚡ I'm a student of Computer Science at UNIFESP(https://www.unifesp.br/).

-🌱 I used to work on a ERP system, but currently I'm focused on learning new technologies.
+🌱 Focused on learning new technologies!

 <hr><br/>